DMM Classic Review

 Packability

 When it comes to long approaches, the Classic stands out for its superb packability.
 It has several compression straps and a backpack-style design, which make it an excellent rope bag if you plan to hike long distances with gear for cragging.
-The compression straps are unique to this bag, and no other model that we tested are comparably packable.
 The Classic has a volume of 32 liters, which is barely enough space for a 70-meter rope, rack of quickdraws, shoes, chalk, and a harness.
 We had a hard time fitting more gear inside the pack during testing and often ended up having to clip our water bottles and additional climbing gear to the outside of the pack.
 It is the ideal size for a half-day of climbing, or a full day if you split up gear with your climbing partner.
 The compression straps help to cinch down any extra space when it is not full.

 If you prefer to pack your rope bag inside of a larger backpack, the Classic will likely feel too bulky and works much better as a standalone bag.
 If you need significantly more space than the Classic's pack has to offer, it is possible to remove the tarp and use that to protect your rope inside of a larger backpack.